Peque/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-A new column will be added to $data2$ to represent if that day is Saturday or Sunday (weekend day):
+A new column will be added to $data$ to represent if that day is Saturday or Sunday (weekend day):